Kinngait: Food insecurity

 The cost of basic food staples like milk, cheese, flour, and butter is 65-75% higher than in Ottawa or Montreal, which has led to high rates of food insecurity in Kinngait, as well as in the rest of Nunavut.

 Tourism

 Spanning both Dorset Island and Mallik Island, Mallikjuaq Territorial Park is notable for archaeological sites revealing Thule culture, Dorset culture, and Inuit history.
 The park is reachable by foot from Kinngait at low tide, or by boat.

 A cairn was raised in memory of the ship, RMS Nascopie, a supply ship to the Arctic, that hit a rock and sank in 1947.
 Although the cargo was lost, the passengers and crew were saved.

-In September 2018, the Kenokuak Cultural Centre and Print Shop opened.
+In September 2018, the Kenojuak Cultural Centre and Print Shop opened.
 The centre is named after local artist and Inuit art pioneer Kenojuak Ashevak who died in 2013.
 The centre serves a community facility, art studio and exhibition space for local artists.

 There are outfitters that provide numerous dog sledding, camping, and hiking to parks tours.